rapidspeciation/biodiversity_genomics_course/exercises/00_intro_unix_basic_practical.md

 Quit with q

-Take a look at the first lines of the file, default is 10 lines but you can decode the number of lines with the flag -n
+To take a look at the first lines of a file, we can use head.
+The default is 10 lines but you can decode the number of lines with the flag -n
 ```bash

 head file5.txt